nmenant/ci-cd-env-setup/docs/class2/module2/lab1.rst

         :scale: 50%

-    .. note:: sometimes you may see an error when specifying the **development** branch. ignore the error and keep creating the *pipeline.
+    .. note:: sometimes you may see an error when specifying the **development** branch.
+        Ignore the error and keep creating the *pipeline*.

 * In the *Pipeline* section, Select **Pipeline script from SCM**.